-After many people have asked me how to make a website, I have put together an easy to follow 5-step guide on website creation.
+After many people have asked me how to make a website, I have put together an easy to follow step-by-step guide on website creation.
 After reading this step-by-step tutorial on how to make a website, you’ll have everything you need to get your website running in an hour.

 Once you’ve setup your domain name and web hosting service (only takes a few minutes), it then comes down to actually configuring your website.
 I will introduce to you WordPress, a free CMS (content management system) platform that is very simple to use to build professional websites in minutes.

 Let’s get started…

 P.S.
 This site was created using the exact same steps that I am going to walk you through!
 Neat huh!